iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/protectdata.md

 ## Usage Examples

-The `dataProtector` method may be invoked using either the promise pattern or the observable pattern.
+The `protectData` method may be invoked using either the promise pattern or the observable pattern.
 Examples of both approaches are included below.

 ### **1. With promise**